Bachelor of Pharmacy (Honours)

 |Sri Lanka A Level||13|

-Chemistry and Mathematics (Year 12 equivalent, with excellent results) are formal prerequisites for the Bachelor of Pharmacy.
-Biology and Physics are highly desirable, although not formal prerequisites.
-Please contact the Discipline of Pharmacy for more information.
+Chemistry and Mathematics (Australian Year 12 equivalent, with excellent results) are formal prerequisites for the Bachelor of Pharmacy.
+A third subject must be a Biology subject.
+Please contact the School of Pharmacy for more information.

 - Application - RM100